-Within the defined built-up area, there will be a presumption in favour of development which maintains and enhances employment in this location.
+Within the defined area, development will be permitted which maintains and enhances employment in this location.

 6.4 Hurstpierpoint High Street:

 The majority of retail businesses in the parish are grouped in or around the High Street in Hurstpierpoint and the shops provide a good range of products and services.
 However, the narrow footways, the sometimes careless parking, and the limitations of off-street parking near the shops, are all an impediment to encouraging more shoppers.
 The High Street is based around 18th century buildings and road layouts, which limit the opportunities for improvement.
 Nevertheless, there are opportunities to enhance the environment through footway widths and surfaces, street furniture and lighting, as well as changes to parking.